Understanding Washington

 Overview

-Participants will learn how formal structures and informal networks interact to advance policy interests.
+Participants will learn how formal structures and informal networks interact to advance policy interests, further examining these structures through the lens of modern-day politics and media dynamics.
 The course will sharpen the skills necessary to manage crises, assess breaking developments, and engage both government and nongovernment actors.

-Course instructors include CSIS experts with prior experience as senior government officials and government relations professionals.
-CSIS in-house expertise will be augmented by "Washington insiders" who will share their extensive knowledge about navigating the city's distinctive culture, policy dynamics and political constructs.
+Course instructors include CSIS experts with prior experience as senior government officials and government relations professionals as well as, "Washington insiders," who will share their extensive knowledge about navigating the capital's distinctive culture, policy dynamics, and political constructs.

 Curriculum